Type of Job

 - Experience with Instagram, TikTok, Facebook, and other social media platforms is preferred but not required.

-- Strong commitment to professional growth and building strong equity and justice competencies
+- Strong commitment to professional growth and building strong equity, justice and cross-cultural competencies

 - Excellent writing and oral communications skills

 - Strong editing skills and attention to detail

 - Excellent interpersonal skills and flexibility

 - The ability to work independently and cooperatively across teams and finish projects with minimal supervision

 - Good multi-tasking and time management skills, including meeting deadlines

 - Experience with generating communications content that is engaging to audiences from different sectors and backgrounds (e.g., private sector, nonprofits, youth, etc.); or a willingness to learn/improve these skills with support from partners and team members

 - An interest in and commitment to collaborating on cross-cultural storytelling projects (e.g., interviews, podcasting, blog posts, social media posts, etc.) with individuals from different organizations and backgrounds contributing varied levels of communications expertise